zendesk/linksf/README.md

 Development:

-There is a `Gruntfile` that describe the available tasks.
+There is a `Gruntfile` that describes the available tasks.

 ```
 grunt watch